BlackJar72/KnightferretRPG/README.md

 # Knightferret RPG

 My current RPG project, intendend to be well architected and flexible (unlike Caverns of Evil) -- and and also designed more as a framework, with game content mostly separate (as a "Test Game," not included, in the development project -- though a lot of the test game would have been the basis of a real game).
-Set asside, at least for now, as there are other things I'd rather do with my life, and the actual game I planned to make with it was an ill-concieved whim with little direction; perhaps I'll go back to it later, perhaps not.
-I'm sure I could finish it, but again, there are other things I'd rather being doing with my life right now.

 Dev-Logs can be found here:

 https://www.youtube.com/playlist?list=PLFJXfKtUiVHBLkaMTCRwtzBYd_ciG1XgP

-This has been abandoned because changes in Unity seem to have broken this beyond repair, as it will no longer build (dispite running fine in the editor), and because its a bigger project that I really wanted.
-I will not be coming back to this.

 I did consider packaging some parts, notable the Larian-esque inventory system, as an asset for the asset store, but it requires progamming skill to integrate into any other